amitu/amitu.github.com/_posts/2013-07-13-what-is-love.md

 in it for you in coming days and beyond.
 You go to sleep thinking.
 You gave your life some love.

-Love is not in your heart, love is something you give.
+You can not love someone or something, you can only give your love to them for some duration at a time.
+Somethings you give love to regularly, some other things less than regularly.
+Love is measured in hours.

-What are you giving your love to everyday?
+What are you giving your love to today?